Eutectico/entropy/README.md

 ## Example of attacking webcams from a file

-> entropy -b 2 -l iplist.txt -v
+> entropy -b 2 -i iplist.txt -v

 ## Example of attacking webcams through Shodan